tanteckfang/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ
+**Q**: How do I check the Java version I am using?<br>
+**A**: Open the Terminal application (if you are using MacOS) or Command Prompt (if you are using Windows).
+Type `java -version` and hit Enter.
+The first number that appears in the response refers to the Java version you are currently using.

+**Q**: How do I install Java 11, the Java version required by NUSCourseMates?<br>
+**A**: You may download Java 11 from this [link](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).

+**Q**: I accidentally closed the application.
+Is my data lost?<br>
+**A**: Fret not!
+NUSCourseMates saves your data after every change you make, so you won't lose any data.

+**Q**: Do I need an active internet connection to use NUSCourseMates?<br>
+**A**: You can use NUSCourseMates offline, but you'll need an internet connection to download it to your device.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous NUSCourseMates home folder.